What is knee pain and why does it occur?

 - Tendons: Connect muscles to bones

-Injuries and sports trauma
+Injuries and Sports Trauma

 - Cruciate ligament rupture: Often in contact or jumping sports